Some Claim that Uganda Waragi is a Tourist Attraction

-The process is merely crude and potentially dangerous, and it is best you stick to the store-brands.
+The process is merely crude and potentially dangerous, and it is best you stick to the store brands.
 Even there, the plastic sachets were found with impurities in them.
-They are now banned, but it is doubtful that they will not be sold.
+They are now banned, but it is doubtful that they will not be found somewhere.

 There are laws in Uganda.
 However, when it comes to Waragi Moonshine, they are not enforced.
 Distilleries are supposed to be licensed under the Enguli act, yet whole villages, including one where Teetotalers prepare Waragi.
 Producing Moonshine Waragi is profitable and supports many a family, buys land, pays school fees, and brings financial independence.